-Mode locked oscillators (i.e., the LMCT approach) are capable of relatively high power outputs, from tens to hundreds of watts, but they typically have output spectral bandwidths of 500 to 1500 MHz.
+Mode locked oscillators, such as the oscillators used in the current LMCT design, are capable of relatively high power outputs, from tens to hundreds of watts, but they typically have output spectral bandwidths of 500 to 1500 MHz.

-Single frequency operation (i.e., the SOR approach) requires that only a single laser mode be allowed to propagate in the laser cavity.
-One commonly used design for single frequency lasers is the non-planar ring oscillator or NPRO (Kane et al. 1985).
+Single frequency operation requires that only a single laser mode be allowed to propagate in the laser cavity.
+One commonly used design for single frequency lasers is the non-planar ring oscillator or NPRO.
 These are easily tuned and reliable devices, but only produce low output powers, typically less than 1 watt.
 The have very narrow output line widths of 10 KHz or less.